ataibarkai/SemanticType/Readme.md

 A Semantic Type is a *context-specific type* which wraps an underlying value used in specific circumstances.
 It's a type created to capture and convey some *meaning* about a value which isn't already captured by the type used to *encode* the value.

+You can think of types such as `Years` and `Meters` used in place of `Double`, or even types such as `ShortString` and `AlphanumericString` used in place of `String`.

+This library makes it easy and seamless to create full-fledged semantic types that are no less convenient to use then their primitive counterparts.
+If you just want to see some code, feel free to [jump ahead](#show-me-some-code-already).

 ### What?
 Instances of primitive types (such as `Int`, `Double`, `String`,  etc.) are often used under widely incompatiblee circumstances; a `Double` instance may encode a task-completion-percentage in one context, a time interval in another context, and a dollar amount in yet another.